23 Lord of the Rings Locations You Can’t Miss in New Zealand

 Location: From Queenstown, take the Queenstown-Glenorchy Road for 10km to the Twelve Mile Delta Campsite.
 The location is on the Bob’s Cove Track.
 Otago, South Island.

 Not too far from Glenorchy is a place called Paradise.
 This happened to be the location of Isengard seen when Gandalf approaches Saruman’s tower.
+Check out this location either on a self-drive trip or with Nomad Safaris in Queenstown.

 Location: Access is via the Glenorchy-Paradise Road at the GPS coordinates: 44°40’25.0″S 168°20’27.4″E. This is a gravel road.
 Otago, South Island.